Do Facial Exercises Work?: The Truth & 6 Facial Exercises 2023

-At some point in your mid 30s to early 40s, you could expect to start losing 1-1.5% of collagen from the body each year.
+At some point for middle-aged women (mid-30s to early 40s), you could expect to start losing 1-1.5% of collagen from the body each year.
 Collagen acts as a connective tissue, which makes up approximately 70-80% of your skin.
 Without sugarcoating the truth, losing collagen can degrade the appearance of your skin over the long term.

 Although this natural aging process cannot be brought to a complete halt, we have reasons to believe that it can be slowed down, or at least improved visually to some extent.

-We want to guide you in the right direction, with most cutting edge information based on research and experience.
+We want to guide you in the right direction, with the most cutting-edge information based on research and experience.
 For this reason, we have put together a short article that covers:

 - The truth about facial exercise